 -

-Insert the DATEV Salary Type IDs for the respective attribute values.
+Insert the DATEV wage type numbers for the respective attribute values.

 If there are any fixed salaries for certain employees that you don't wish to transfer to DATEV, leave the corresponding field for the attribute value under DATEV Salary Type ID blank.
 The salaries for the respective employees will then not be transferred. - Click on Save.

-Fixed salaries are now transferred together with the corresponding DATEV Fixed Salary ID and DATEV Salary Type ID in the DATEV export.
+Fixed salaries are now transferred in the DATEV export with the corresponding DATEV fixed salary ID and DATEV wage type number.
 Find out how to export fixed salaries to DATEV in our article on Monthly payroll with the DATEV integration in Personio.

 Prorate Salary Calculation